TMJ Symptoms: What Does TMJ Disorder Feel Like?

 Have you experienced unexplainable headaches and facial soreness?

 You may be experiencing temporomandibular joint (TMJ) disorder and not even know it.

 TMJ connects your jaw to your skull, and it allows you to eat, speak, and smile.

-Keep reading to see how TMJ symptoms negatively impact your life and how TMJ treatment can alleviate the pain.
+Keep reading to see how TMJ symptoms negatively impact your life and how TMJ treatment in Palm Beach Gardens, FL can alleviate the pain.

 TMJ symptoms: What should I look for?

 It’s estimated that between 10 to 35 million Americans suffer from TMJ disorder.

 TMJ disorder includes one or more of the following symptoms:

 - Clicking or popping in the jaw joint